 One of the best ways to promote gift card deals you have available is to use your restaurant’s email marketing contact list, particularly during the holiday season.
+Before you launch an email campaign it’s crucial to select a creative gift card template to impress your clients.
 Sharing gift card discounts and deals encourage happy diners to buy cards for their families and friends, spreading the word about the restaurant and helping to improve its overall popularity.

 Another perfect opportunity to slip in gift cards in email is via the ‘thank you’ email.
 The customers that have just dined- and presumably had a great experience; try suggesting that your gift cards make excellent presents and can be purchased online.

 9. Create appealing subject lines and content